 The guide starts with some essentials.
 A brief introduction looking at different aspects of planning a snowboarding trip: packages, do it yourself, airlines, are you looking for powder, park or partying… that type of thing.
+It even includes a list of snow gods.
 There’s also a cool section covering 6 of the best and 6 of the worst, in categories such as underground classics and must do runs.

 The rest of the book is concerned with the resort-by-resort guide, covering Austria, Canada, Eastern Europe & Middle East, France, Italy, Japan, New Zealand, Scandinavia, South America, Spain & Andorra, Switzerland and the USA.
 All in all, one hundred top resorts.